hackclub/camp/cohort_4/playbook/workshops/portfolio/c9_setup.md

-# Setting Up Your Tools
+# Setting up your workspace

 Just like you may write your English essays in Microsoft Word or Google Docs we will be writing code in Cloud9.